carloskiki/wgpu-virtual-texturing/README.md

 (akin to [Virtual Memory](https://en.wikipedia.org/wiki/Virtual_memory)).
 This is best represented by the following image:
 ![Virtual Texturing Basic Idea](./assets/virtual_texturing_base.jpg "Virtual Texturing Idea")

-As can be seen, the "virtual" texture is only partly uploaded to the GPU and constitutes the "physical" texture.
+As can be seen, the "virtual" texture is only partly uploaded to the GPU and that part constitutes the "physical" texture.

 ### Terminology

-Virtual texture: The big texture that can't be loaded all at once on the GPU.
+- *Virtual texture:* The big texture which texture coordinates point to.
+The texture that can't be/isn't loaded all at once on the GPU.
-Physical texture: A texture built every frame that lives on the GPU.
+- *Physical texture:* A texture built every frame that lives on the GPU.
 It is the required part of the virtual texture.
+- *Page table:* An indirection table that maps texture coordinates from the virtual texture to the physical texture.

 ## Texture Streaming